brendancooley/epbt/epbt.md

 In order to calculate policy barriers to trade, I require an empirical analogue of the Equation \ref{eq:P}, the country-specific price index.
 This quantity summarizes the overall level of competition in the economy, summarized in the market price of tradable varieties.
 Data on cross-national prices comes from the World Bank's International Comparison Program, used to calculate Purchasing Power Parities (PPP).^[@Rao2013 details the underlying data and methodology. @Deaton2010 discusses challenges in working with these data.]

 The ICP surveys prices of hundreds of products and services across 146 countries, and chooses product lists to maximize comparability across markets.
-They also report the share of GDP that is allocated toward puchases of different product categories, termed "basic headings."
+They also report the share of GDP that is allocated toward purchases of different product categories, termed "basic headings."
 After using the prevailing exchange rate to convert prices into U.S. dollars, various (largely atheoretical) statistical methods are used to compute internationally comparable price indices across basic headings.^[See @Redding2018 for a discussion of the conditions under which these price indices correspond to their theoretical counterparts.]
 I classify each basic heading as tradable or nontradable and report the results of this classification in Appendix F.^[@Simonovska2014 undertake the same exercise.
 My classification differs slightly from theirs.]

 I take these basic headings as the empirical analogue to good categories $k$ in the model.
 I assume that the local price of each variety in category $k$ is constant, $p_i(\omega) = p_i(\omega^\prime) = p_{ik}$ for all $\omega, \omega^\prime \in \Omega_k$.
 Then, the price index in Equation \ref{eq:P} can be written
 $$
 P_i = \left( \int_\omega \tilde{\alpha}_{i, h(\omega)} p_i(\omega)^{1 - \sigma} \right)^{\frac{1}{1 - \sigma}} = \frac{1}{K} \left( \sum_k \tilde{\alpha}_{ik} p_{ik}^{1 - \sigma} \right)^{\frac{1}{1 - \sigma}} .
 $$
 The ICP reports prices relative to their levels in the United States.
 In Appendix A, I show consumers' demand for each good is a function their preferences ($\tilde{\alpha}_{ik}$), the good's price ($p_{ik}$), and the price level in the country ($P_i$).
 Differencing this demand equation with respect to its analogue in the United States eliminates the constant portion of the preference parameter, $\alpha_k$.
-Then, demand relative to the United States is a function the stochastic preference shocks ($\epsilon_{ik}$), the price of the good, and the overall price level in the country.
+Then, demand relative to the United States is a function of the stochastic preference shocks ($\epsilon_{ik}$), the price of the good, and the overall price level in the country.
 I estimate this differenced equation on observed prices and relative expenditure shares by minimizing the squared magnitudes of the preference shocks.
 This generates estimates for the country-specific price indices, $\hat{P}_i$.

 ![Price index estimates and tradable expenditure shares \label{fig:P}](figure/P-1.pdf)